Hassan-Radi/heracles/README.md

  - You need to have the Appium server running on your machine.
 You can either do this by installing Appium from the command line, or an easier way would be to install the [Appium Desktop app](https://github.com/appium/appium-desktop).

 #### How to run it?
+ - Make sure that you have `JAVA_HOME` & `ANDROID_HOME` added to your environment variables (Otherwise the Appium session would fail to be created).
  - Connect a physical device or setup a local emulator on your machine.
+If you connect a physical device, make sure that [USB debugging](https://developer.android.com/studio/debug/dev-options#enable) is turned on under `Developer options`.
  - Start the Appium server on your `localhost` with port number `4723`.
  - [TODO]